HPD: 1 injured in hit-and-run incident in Hattiesburg

 HATTIESBURG, Miss.
 (WDAM) - A hit-and-run incident has been reported in Hattiesburg.

-The Hattiesburg Police Department responded to a report of a pederstrain be struck by an unknown vehicle around the 900 block on West Pine Street on Tuesday afternoon.
+The Hattiesburg Police Department responded to a report of a pedestrian being struck by an unknown vehicle around the 900 block on West Pine Street on Tuesday afternoon.

 HPD said one person was transported with moderate injuries.